zuyouchen/225-final-proj/README.md

 ## File Organization

 ### ```\```
-Project configuration files and project reports (README.md, Makefile, contract.md, proposal.md, etc).
+Project configuration files and project reports (README.md, results.md, a link to the presentation, Makefile, contract.md, proposal.md, etc).
 ### ```\data```
 Contains all the input files.
 Includes a small test csv of nodes and one of prereqs, as well as our actual Elden Ring node csv and prerequisite csv.
 ### ```\output```